An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

-\begin{proposition} The jumps in $\ell_a(T)$ are in one-to-one correspondence with the bubbles of the metric net from the root to the dual root of the Brownian map.
-If one keeps track of the location along the boundary at which each bubble root occurs together with the total boundary length process, one obtains an object with the law of the process $Z_s$ as in Definition~\ref{def::levycb} together with the attachment points of Definition~\ref{def::levy_attachment_points} (as shown in Figure~\ref{fig::levycb}).
-In particular, conditioned on the process $\ell_a(T)$, the attachment points are independent random variables with law associated with a jump occurring for a given value $a$ that of a uniform random variable in $[0,\ell_{a-}(T)]$. \end{proposition} \begin{proof} If one conditions on the Brownian snake growth within the set $\snake_{>a}$, one can resample the locations of the excursions into $\snake_{\leq a}$.
-In particular (taking limits as $a$ approaches a bubble root time, along the dyadic rationals say) we find that the location at which each bubble occurs with respect to the a.s.\ unique point on the boundary which is visited by the geodesic connecting the root and dual root is uniform, independently of everything else. \end{proof}
+\begin{proposition} Suppose that $(X,Y)$ is sampled from $\snakeexcursionmeasure$ and $\ell_a(T)$ is as above.
+The jumps in $\ell_a(T)$ are in one-to-one correspondence with the bubbles of the metric net from the root to the dual root of the Brownian map.
+If one keeps track of the location along the boundary (using boundary length) at which each bubble root (see Figure~\ref{fig::browniansnakedisc}) occurs together with the total boundary length process, one obtains an object with the law of the process $Z_s$ as in Definition~\ref{def::levycb} together with the attachment points of Definition~\ref{def::levy_attachment_points} (as shown in Figure~\ref{fig::levycb}).
+In particular, conditioned on the process $\ell_a(T)$, the attachment points are independent random variables with law associated with a jump occurring for a given value of $a$ is that of a uniform random variable in $[0,\ell_{a-}(T)]$. \end{proposition} \begin{proof} Recall the two step sampling procedure from the measure $\snakeexcursionmeasure$ described above.
+Namely, given the process $(X_{i_a^{-1}(t)},Y_{i_a^{-1}(t)})$ (i.e., the Brownian snake growth within the set $\snake_{>a}$), the conditional law of the process in $\snake_{\leq a}$ is given by a Poisson point process $\Lambda = \{ (u_i,(X^i,Y^i))\}$ with intensity measure given by the product of Lebesgue measure on $[0,\ell_a(T)]$ and $\snakeexcursionmeasure$.
+The $u_i$ coordinate gives the location of where the excursion is rooted on the ball boundary, as measured relative to the place on the ball boundary visited by the unique geodesic connecting the root and dual root.
+This in particular implies that the following is true.
+For each $a < 0$, the law of the snake process is invariant under the operation of replacing the Poisson point process of excursions $\Lambda$ that it makes into $\snake_{\leq a}$ with the process $\{ (u_i + U,(X^i,Y^i))\}$ where $U$ is uniform in $[0,\ell_a(T)]$ independently of everything else and we consider the $u_i + U$ modulo $\ell_a(T)$.
+This operation has a simple geometric interpretation.
+Namely, it corresponds to the operation of cutting out the filled metric ball of radius $a-\inf\{X\}$ centered at the root of the geodesic tree, then ``rotating it'' by $U$ units of boundary length, and then gluing back together with its complement according to boundary length.
+(Recall also the discussion just after Proposition~\ref{prop::recover_sphere}.)